Soheab/vacefron.py/README.md

 This wrapper is made by **Soheab#6240**, DM me on Discord or [join my Server](https://discord.gg/yCzcfju) for anything related to this wrapper.

-You can join VACEfron's [server here](https://discord.gg/TtR32WT) to suggests something for the API.
+You can join VAC Efron's [server here](https://discord.gg/xJ2HRxZ) to suggests something for the API.